 Formerly a farmhouse.
 C16 origins, C17 additions and mid C18 alterations.
 Kerridge stone-slate roof, stone ridge, a brick and a stone chimney.
 Coursed, squared buff sandstone rubble.
 L-shaped in plan with internal cross passage, with former farm building to the right.
 Near central 8-panelled door (partly with moulded hexagons) under stone lintel with mullioned and transomed iron, small pane window immediately above, under cambered stone head.
 2-storey, 3-bay north front with rough stone cambered heads with a prominent keystone in end bays, lower storeys holding 4-light fixed small pane iron casements with small 6-light openings.
 Similar blocked opening above to left only.
 To the left, the gabled parlour wing has been extended to the barn but shows a small circular light.
 Interior: Main room has massive chamfered beam with carved stops.
 Rooms to left of cross passage have exposed small-framed, timber partitions.
 Other rooms have lighter chamfered beams with flat stops.
 Mid C18 turned baluster stair in cross passage and part of stone ladder to former hayloft.
+Robert Henry Heppinstall owned the farm in 1849 according to the Tithe map and the occupier was James Baguley.

 Cold Arbour Farm was originally accessed from Clarke lane (see photo right) but since modern roads and new estates have grown around it, it`s access is now off Springwood Way.